kevinschultz/servicenow-ci-cd-batch-app-updater/README.md

 - The batch updater has a 60-second timeout per request
 - Monitor the execution tracker for detailed progress and any errors
 - Test in a sub-production environment first
+- This assumes Basic Auth is ok for your use case - will require modification if not.

 ### ServiceNow Store Oddities